Kalas1234/Kalash-Devtinder/README.md

  build the user card on feed.
  Implement Edit Profile feature and Integrate the save profile api.
- Implement Connection Page for see the connections we have
+ Implement Connection Page for see the connections we have Implement Connection Page for see the connection requests.
+ Implement the functionality of Accept/Reject connection request.